LeeVaughn/twitter-interface/README.md

 * Accesses information on a Twitter account using Twitter's REST API
 * Automatically authenticates access to a Twitter profile
 * Displays recent tweets, recent friends, and recent direct messages
+* Allows user to send tweets
+* Displays user friendly error page if a page doesn't exist
 * Running ```npm install``` installs relevant dependencies

 ## To Run